getify/foi-lang/README.md

 Additionally, [Foi Guide](Foi-Guide.md) is a detailed exploration of the language.

+For implementers or language design enthusiasts, a [formal grammar specification](Grammar.md) is in progress.

 ## Tools

 **Foi** is still being designed.
 As such, there's no official compiler/interpreter yet.